nvanlaerebeke/mitto/src/Readme.md

   - Create a message type that uses smaller byte type messages (not json) This is to compare what overhead json gives vs a simple byte API

+  - Kafka?

 Testing:
 	- Unicode/UTF-32 tests for parts where were interact with text
 	- Json messages
 		- Message names
 		- Verify input byte[], so that no crashes happen when bogus/invalid data is tranfered There is no error handling on the Frame objects for example
 		- Think about how functional tests can be realized
     - Message names where the text in byte[] > 255, should cause an exception For UTF-32 this will be quite a bit faster than UTF-8 or even 16
 	- Data transfer speeds:
 		- with jumbo frames
 		- with different communication media and messaging
+	- Code coverage plugin for nunit/nsubstitute?